mariavillosa/cng.ngo/index.md

 The only question that matters is _do you want to help_?
 If so, reach out and we'll tell you how to hop on our weekly call.

+> Okay, how do I help?

+DM us on Twitter, we'll talk!

-You can access the TOP SECRET room directly by decoding this super elite challenge:
+Or, you can access the TOP SECRET room directly by decoding this super elite challenge:

 ```hex
 0000000      6148    6168    6a20    7375    2074    696b    6464    6e69